corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 Preludes help beginners start quickly with zero boilerplate, but can cause namespace pollution and naming conflicts for experienced developers in larger projects.

-I have a hard time reviewing your code which uses preludes: looking up a definition might not work in my code review tool, and I'd have to manually track down where a types came from.
+I have a hard time reviewing your code which uses preludes: looking up a definition might not work in my code review tool, and I'd have to manually track down where types came from.

 Explicit imports bring clarity.

 Speaking of which!
 A good compromise between convenience and clarity is to import whole modules instead of individual items, such as `use std::fmt`.
 Then you can say `fmt::Debug` instead of `std::fmt::Debug`.
+It's a little easier on the eyes, but still provides clarity.

-Unless you write a highly critical framework which provides well-established types, which are *absolutely positively always* mandatory in every (or at least most) interactions with your library, don't add a prelude.
+Unless you write a highly critical framework which uses well-established types, which are *absolutely positively always* mandatory in every (or at least most) interactions with your library, don't add a prelude.
 Even then, make sure that prelude carries its own weight.
 [Tokio removed their prelude because that wasn't the case](https://github.com/tokio-rs/tokio/issues/3257).

 An explicit import might not be that bad.
 In fact, it might even clear things up for your users, because it's easier to see where imports come from.